On a deserted road, a woman sees a man. In her confrontation with him, she unearths her own dark motives and uncovers unspoken desires.

 “Nothing’s wrong or will go wrong, this afternoon.”

-The other international production that I have had the privilege to direct was the UK Premiere of Desire (Desig) by the landmark Catalan playwright Josep Maria Benet i Jornet.
+The other international production following Remembering You like something I’d Forgotten that I have had the privilege to direct was the UK Premiere of Desire (Desig) by the landmark Catalan playwright Josep Maria Benet i Jornet.

-I had come across the play firstly in 1999, when I played the lead character of ‘She’ in the premiere of the reading of the English translation by Sharon G. Feldman at the Royal Exchange Studio, Manchester.
+I had originally come across the play as an actor in 1999, when I played the lead character of ‘She’ in the premiere of the reading of the English translation by Sharon G. Feldman at the Royal Exchange Studio, Manchester.

-With a cast of impressive actors – Annabel Cleare, Isabelle Gregson, Simon de Deney and Stephen Connery Brown – the production premiered at the White Bear Theatre, London in July 2010.
+Finding a cast of impressive actors – Annabel Cleare, Stephen Connery Brown, Simon de Deney, and Isabelle Gregson – to portray the four characters, the UK production premiered at the White Bear Theatre, London in July 2010.